 Section 508 Web Color Contrast | Web Content Accessibility Guidelines (WCAG 1.0) require that there be a sufficient level of tonal contrast between colors so that low-vision users can read content on colored backgrounds.
 Guidelines for ensuring color combinations include:

-The city seal is to be reserved for official city documents or correspondence from the Mayor.
-Official documents include, but are not limited to, mayoral proclamations, legal documents, tax liens, and death certificates.
+The city seal is to be reserved for official city documents or correspondence from the Mayor, City Council, and other Denver elected officials.
+Official documents include, but are not limited to, proclamations, legal documents, tax liens, and death certificates.
 To the extent reasonable, city agencies and departments must transition to the updated business systems package for regular city business.
 The business system package includes letterhead, envelopes, and business cards which are widely available.

-As appropriate, all marketing, informational and informal material – including websites, uniforms, brochures and other collateral material – should include the Denver D logo and exclude the city seal.
-If you have any questions regarding logo usage policies please contact the Denver Marketing Office.
+As appropriate, all marketing, informational and informal material – including websites, uniforms, brochures, and other collateral material – should include the Denver D logo and exclude the city seal.
+If you have any questions regarding logo usage policies, please contact the Denver Marketing & Media Services.
 If you have any questions regarding legal considerations around the use of the city seal, please contact the City Attorney’s Office.

 The city flag graphic is not to be used as a replacement for the Denver D logo.
 The city flag image is to be associated only with an actual flag representing the City and County of Denver.
 All materials currently showcasing the city flag as a graphic image need to be phased out and replaced with the D logo (e.g., employee badges, city vehicles, brochures, etc.).
 The city flag image is protected by common law rights.